cupy/cupy/docs/source/tutorial/gpu.rst

   optimizer = optimizers.SGD()
   optimizer.setup(model)

-Note that this method returns the function set itself.
+Note that this method returns the :class:`FunctionSet` itself.
 The device specifier can be omitted, in which case it uses the current device.

 Then, all we have to do is transferring each minibatch to the GPU::